 25. The Special Representative has also received specific information regarding guerrilla activities.
-According to a telex he received, $\frac{22}{}$ in April 1987 the FMLN threw an explosive device at the house of Mr. José Julio Martínez in Potrero Canton, Usulután Department, killing a 13-year-old child.
+According to a telex he received, 25/ in April 1987 the FMLN threw an explosive device at the home of Mr. José Julio Martínez in Potrero Canton, Department of Usulután, killing a 13-year-old boy.

-26. According to another telex sent to the Special Representative, 23/ on 11 May 1987 the FMLN allegedly abducted and subsequently murdered four civilians in the town of San Agustín (Usulután Department) for refusing to collaborate with the guerrilla forces.
+26. According to another telex sent to the Special Representative, $\underline{26}$ / on 11 May 1987 the FMLN allegedly abducted and subsequently murdered four civilians in the town of San Agustín (Department of Usulután) for refusing to collaborate with the guerrilla forces.

-27. The Special Representative has also received telegrams from the Salvadorian Human Rights Commission (governmental), 24/ which state that, on 20 August 1987, guerrilla forces blew up a section of railway track near San Vicente, killing five workers, wounding another four and causing substantial material damage.
-On 17 September 1987, the same forces set off mines against vehicles carrying security guards of the State Electricity Company.
-The vehicles were subsequently machine-gunned; the attack left 14 employees dead and several wounded.
-The Special Representative has learned that the security guards were armed.
+27. The Special Representative has also received telegrams from the Salvadorian Human Rights Commission (governmental) $\frac{27}{}$ which state that, on 20 August 1987, guerrilla forces blew up a section of railway track near San Vicente, killing five workers, wounding another four and causing substantial damage.